“Wisdom is knowing how little we know.”

 With immense gratitude to Dr Janne Clara Lindrum BA (Hons) First Class, DCA, BA Laws (Hons), website https://lindrum.com, for permission to publish material from her personal archive dedicated to her great ancestor Horace Lindrum on the website.

-We also wish to thank Mike Stooke for granting us permission to utilise the information collected on his website.
+We also thank Matt Tresco for allowing us to publish his work and for access to materials from his private archive, and Mike Stooke for permission to make use of the information collected on his website.

 Special thanks to the contribution of our correspondents in Brazil, Cristiane B. and Lucas M., for their invaluable contribution of comprehensive translations from Brazilian Portuguese.